ipums/hlink/examples/tutorial/README.md

 - After running the tutorial script once, run it again.
 This time it should print statements like `Preexisting table: raw_df_a`.
-If hlink finds that a Spark table already exists when it goes to compute it, it will use the pre-existing table instead of recomputing it.
+If hlink finds that a Spark table already exists when it goes to compute it, it will use the preexisting table instead of recomputing it.
 To prevent this from happening, try passing the `--clean` argument to tutorial.py.
-This will tell the script to drop all of the pre-existing tables before it runs the linking job.
+This will tell the script to drop all of the preexisting tables before it runs the linking job.

 - Try increasing or decreasing the Jaro-Winkler thresholds in the config file.
 How does this affect the matches that are generated?